Skip to content

 $150-300Ruckers who are in the sport to ruck - training for events, adding load progression, or who just want the most comfortable ruck-first pack available.
 Skip it if you also want a pack that doubles as a laptop bag (grab the GR1 instead).Buy →

-$150-300Ruckers who want GR1-quality carry mechanics at a lower price.
-The best overall GORUCK alternative for those who prioritize comfort and durability.Buy →
+$150-300Ruckers who want GR1-quality durability and carry mechanics at a lower price point.
+Best for anyone who prioritizes comfort and build quality over tactical features.Buy →

 $50-150Tactical enthusiasts wanting a pack that works for rucking and everyday use.
 Best choice if you want professional organization and customization options.Buy →